Teen drivers between the ages 16 and 19 have the highest crash and traffic violation rates out of any other driving groups.

 To counter this grim statistic, many states have implemented stricter driver license requirements, and one of those requirements mandates completion of a driver training course.
 Teens usually take this behind-the-wheel course after passing a classroom driver’s education course.

-Currently all but the following nine states require some manner of driving lessons (also known as drivers ed):
+Currently all but the following states require some manner of driving lessons (also known as drivers ed):

 Each state regulates differently.
 In most situations, drivers training is only required for teen drivers.
 Utah, for example, requires all teen drivers to take driving lessons, while North Dakota limits driving school to operators younger than 16, and New York younger than 18.
 One state, Louisiana, has no age limits, mandating driving lessons for all new drivers, regardless of age.